 Jean-Marc Rocher <firstname.lastname@example.org>

-Towards the end of the film, when Harry's character is dragging the stretcher over rocky terrain, you can clearly see he is wearing boots.
-They were supposed to have had their boots stolen and had to wrap their feet in plastic tarp.
+Toward the end of the film, when Harry's character is dragging the stretcher over rocky terrain, you can clearly see he is wearing boots.
+They had their boots stolen, and had to wrap their feet in plastic tarp.
 See more »

 See more »

 Hal Holbrook sits on the road as the sun rises with his back to the camera, which moves away from him as the end credits roll.
 See more »

 The assumption is that the Embassy Video release is actually the cut-for-television print, since all profanity has been removed in addition to most of the violence.
 See more »

 I saw RITUALS on the big screen when I was a teenager and when the end credits rolled, I looked to my friend and said "NOW that was a great movie!"
 I was totally riveted from beginning to end.
 While watching it, my attention never veered away from the big screen.
 I didn't look at my watch or the exit sign.
 My thoughts didn't drift away in boredom like so many movies back then or even today.
 RITUALS was compelling viewing from the very first frame to the very last frame.
 I enjoyed RITUALS so much that it burgeoned a quasi-obsession in me: backwoods slashers.
 Ever since seeing RITUALS, I've tried to see every backwoods slasher ever made.
 And none of them come even close to recreating the realism and believability of RITUALS.
 JUST BEFORE DAWN, THE FINAL TERROR or THE BURNING, etc, are kids stuff compared to RITUALS.